DEPARTMENT OF COMMUNICATION MISSION STATEMENT

 COM 330 Health Communication: Introduces theory and research on communication in health and illness contexts, focusing on how messages from interpersonal, organizational, and media sources affect health belief and behavior.

-COM 340 Healthy Policy and Advocacy Communication: Introduces concepts, and strategies for policy changes to improve health, based on current health issues.
-Includes situational analysis, communication strategies, and messaging to advocate for policies affecting health.
+COM 340 Health Policy and Advocacy Communication: Introduces concepts, and strategies for policy changes to improve health, based on current health issues.
+Course will include situational analysis, communication strategies, and messaging to advocate for policies affecting health.

 COM 345 Leadership, Film, and Communication: Initiates a thoughtful consideration of the nature of leadership as depicted in film.
 Film provides unique insights to investigate culture, character, and motive, to access meaning and significance through theoretical, analytic, and dialogic inquiry.